kampanosg/strays-of-istanbul/README.md

 The domain is pointing to an S3 bucket that is serving the static HTML (`index.html`) file.
 The assets are also stored there for simplicity and ease of access and use.

 ## Media
-I am not a photographer and I don't own any professional equipment so all images have been shot on my iPhone 12 Pro Max.
-However, I did convert the original images to WEBP to save some some bandwitdth but the website can fallback to JPGEs, if a user visits using their microwave.
+All of the photos have been shot on my iPhone 12 Pro Max.
+The only editing that has been done to them is to convert them to WEBP to save some some bandwitdth.
+However, the website will fallback to JPGs if a user visits using their microwave.

 <p align="center">
     <img src="./front.webp" />